Guchii/w3b/README.md

-A set of simple and useful hooks for react facilitating use of the Ethereum Provider API (under development).
+A set of simple and useful hooks for react facilitating use of the <b>Ethereum provider API</b>

-uses <b>ethers, zustand, and immer.js</b>

-### Installation
+## ⚙ Installation️

 ```sh
 npm install @guchii/w3b